grumpy-systems/website/content/posts/2024/remote-logging-with-syslog-ng-and-fluent-bit.md

 * These tools were very, very heavy.
 System requirements needed several GB of memory and lots of CPU, which seemed excessive since I didn't plan on using this log tool every day.

-There's a much simpler solution, though, and that's `syslog-ng`.

 If you look at basic packages that take logs in and write them to a folder, the two big players are `rsyslog` and `syslog-ng`.
 Both were good choices, but I